ravi688/NetSocket/README.md

 # NetSocket
-Cross platform Networking Programming library which works on Linux and Windows both.
+Cross platform Networking Programming library which works on Linux and Windows both. <br>
+It supports TCP sockets and Web Sockets (via IXWebSocket library)

 ## Installing dependencies
 ### Packages for MINGW64